ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-03-15-contrast-pairs.md

 <!-- show examples of high distance and low distance? -->

+The cosine distances from the **OpenAI Summarization** preference dataset follow a certain pattern: completions that are closer in ranking have smaller lexical distance.
+The average mid ranking is 2.042 (with a 4.109 average number of ranks) and the Pearson correlation between the distances and Elo ranking is 0.779:

 <iframe width="720" height="540" frameborder="0" scrolling="no" src="/assets/png/contrast-pairs/distance_rank_plot_openai___summarize_from_feedback.html"></iframe>

+Below you'll find some examples for each pair configuration:

+For the **Stanford Human Preferences (SHP)** dataset, I chose the `explainlikeimfive subset` to simulate OpenQA tasks.
+Interestingly, it has a less pronounced visual correlation even though its Pearson-r is 0.785, much higher than OpenAI Summarization.
+The average mid ranking is 1.967 with an average rank number of 4.600.

 <iframe width="720" height="540" frameborder="0" scrolling="no" src="/assets/png/contrast-pairs/distance_rank_plot_stanford___SHP.html"></iframe>

+Below are some examples for each pair configuration:

 <iframe width="720" height="540" frameborder="0" scrolling="no" src="/assets/png/contrast-pairs/distance_rank_plot_berkeley-nest___Nectar_coarse.html"></iframe>